pouyan-asg/Microturbine-control-with-MPC/README.md

 Repository
 -
 All the simulations are carried out in MATLAB software.
-In the repository, you can find three different folders that each one consisting of various Simulink files.
-AC-DC-AC folder means the MTG is connected to load or grid through a double conversion interface.
-In such interfaces, at first high-frequency AC voltage is converted to DC voltage and then through an inverter, it is converted to AC voltage with 50/60 Hz frequency and suitable amplitude.
+In the repository, you can find three different folders, each consisting of various Simulink files.The AC-DC-AC folder means the MTG is connected to the load or grid through a double conversion interface.
+In such interfaces, at first, high-frequency AC voltage is converted to DC voltage, and then, through an inverter, it is converted to AC voltage with a 50/60 Hz frequency and suitable amplitude.
 In this folder, the rectifier may be uncontrolled (diode rectifier folder) or controlled (thyristor rectifier folder).
-Various scenarios are tests for each type including off-grid, on-grid, both modes and with/without storage. in AC-AC mode, the simulations are carried out just with a cyclo converter. the results of AC-AC is not as good as double conversion due to high-frequency voltage from the MTG side.
-There are some papers about working on Matrix converter and you can read and clone them.
-The MPC folder consists of files in which this method is used for controlling MTG's inverter in various situations.
-Last but not least, the file with storage, RRC or filter postfixes means simulation with storage and new RRC filter, respectively.
+Various scenarios are tested for each type, including off-grid, on-grid, both modes, and with or without storage.In AC-AC mode, the simulations are carried out with a cyclo converter.
+The results of AC-AC are not as good as double conversion due to the high-frequency voltage from the MTG side.
+There are some papers about working on a matrix converter, and you can read and clone them.The MPC folder consists of files in which this method is used for controlling MTG's inverter in various situations.
+Last but not least, the file with storage, RRC, or filter postfixes means simulation with storage and a new RRC filter, respectively.

 Notes
 -
-- All simulation files are created already (2014-2016) and after that I just published papers, So mainly I had no time to update them.
-Before posting this repository, I tested all of them and files works without error.
-If you encounter any error especially in MPC files, tell me in the issue section.
+- All simulation files were already created (2014–2016), and after that, I just published papers.
+Unfortunately, I had no time to update them.
+Before posting this repository, I tested all of them, and the files worked without error.
+If you encounter any errors, especially in MPC files, tell me in the issue section.
-- For more information about this project and papers related to it, please visit the [project page in ResearchGate](https://www.researchgate.net/project/Modeling-and-modern-control-of-distributed-generation-systems-based-on-microturbine-and-storage-in-intelligent-operation-of-distribution-network)
+- For more information about this project and papers, please visit the [project page in ResearchGate](https://www.researchgate.net/project/Modeling-and-modern-control-of-distributed-generation-systems-based-on-microturbine-and-storage-in-intelligent-operation-of-distribution-network)